Chart Color Schemes

 Merriwa is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-As of the latest Census in Merriwa, 95.8% of dwellings were houses with the remaining 4.2% being semi-detached, apartments, or other types.
-This compares to Non-Metro NSW's figures of 82.6% houses and 17.4% other dwellings.
-Home ownership in Merriwa stood at 45.7%, with mortgaged properties at 28.0% and rented ones at 26.3%.
-The median monthly mortgage repayment was $1,235, lower than Non-Metro NSW's average of $1,733.
-Median weekly rent in Merriwa was recorded at $245, compared to Non-Metro NSW's $330.
-Nationally, Merriwa's median monthly mortgage repayment of $1,235 is significantly lower than the Australian average of $1,863, and its median weekly rent of $245 is substantially below the national figure of $375.
+Merriwa's dwelling structure, as per the latest Census, consisted of 95.8% houses and 4.2% other dwellings.
+This compares to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Merriwa was at 45.7%, with mortgaged dwellings at 28.0% and rented ones at 26.3%.
+The median monthly mortgage repayment was $1,235, below Regional NSW's average of $1,733.
+Median weekly rent in Merriwa was $245, compared to Regional NSW's $330.
+Nationally, Merriwa's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing